aman-ankur/yojna_khojna/memory-bank/progress.md

 ## ✅ Overall Status

-All 74 tests are now either passing (69) or appropriately skipped (5).
-The enhanced RAG pipeline and Suggested Questions feature have been successfully implemented with full test coverage.
+The enhanced RAG pipeline, including financial entity detection, and the Suggested Questions feature have been successfully implemented.
+Tests are passing after recent fixes.

 ## 🔜 Recommended Next Steps